Strengthening Hawaii's Communities

 Header Logo Icon purple

-A volunteer advisory committee made up of trusted residents of East Hawaii, works with the Hawaii Community Foundation’s professional staff to match the Fund’s resources with community needs through grants.
-Committee members are Kumu Belcher, Elaine Johnson, James Kunimura, Audrey Takamine, Stacey Williams, and Ron Yokoyama.
+A volunteer advisory committee made up of trusted residents of East Hawaiʻi, works with the Hawaiʻi Community Foundation’s professional staff to match the Fund’s resources with community needs through grants.